masinism/videopiano/README.md

 Videopiano could be used as a museum exhibit, musical presentation or just a game.
 Home use is also possible as the hardware is not expensive.
 Old piano collecting dust?
 Build Videopiano!

 # Music copyright
+We do not own any copyrights for music.
 For public exhibits the rights to present music must be organized by the venue.
-For home use you can play along videos of Linthesia, Neothesia, MIDI Vizualizer, Synthesia and similar software.
-You can create your own videos as well.
+For home use you can play along online videos of Linthesia, Neothesia, MIDI Vizualizer, Synthesia and similar software.

+# Creating videos
+* You can create your own videos as well.

 # Hardware requirements:
 * piano or MIDI keyboard